ArikReuter/TopicGPT/README.md

 ## Limitations

 It is important to note that, as a model built on top of inherently stochastic LLMs and all their shortcomings, TopicGPT has several limitations and shortcomings as well.
-The following list may not be complete, but could provide useful information on what may go wrong when using TopicGPT:
+The following list is not aimed at being complete, but could provide useful information on what may go wrong when using TopicGPT:

--Hallucination:
--Misleading confidence:
--Erroneous embeddings:
+- **Stoachasticity**: The behaviour of TopicGPT is not deterministic and exhibits some randomness.
+There is alwyays some probability that certain actions do not work as intended at the first try because some components of the LLM do not function as desired.
+Simply trying again should mostly help with those issues.
+- **Hallucination**: LLMs are well known for yielding incorrect but cohernt and plausible answers that seem convincing but are actually just made up.
+Although we tried to minimize this undesired behaviour through extensive prompt engineering, we found that TopicGPT may hallucinate with respect to the following aspects:
+  - Making up, distorting or misinterpreting content of documents retrieved via knn-search.
+  - Incorrectly naming and describing topics based on top-words.
+Specifically, the model can identify topics that seem coherent and reasonable altough the corresponding documents are not actually related.
+  - On the other hand, TopicGPT may also be overly cautious and report that no relevant information has been found or no topic exists that matches a certain keyword even though it does.
+This could be caused by designing prompts to prevent massive occurence of falsely positive results.
+  Note that using GPT-4 in TopicGPT can help to significantly alleviate issues with hallucination.
+- **Erroneous embeddings**: The document- and word-embeddings used in TopicGPT may not always reflect the actual semantics of the texts correctly.
+More specifically, the embeddings sometimes reflect, for instance, grammatical or orthographical aspects such that clusters based on those aspects may be identified.

 ## References
+UMAP
+HDBSCAN

 Please note that the topword extraction methods used for this package are based on very similar ideas as found in the Bertopic Model (Grootendorst, Maarten.
 "BERTopic: Neural topic modeling with a class-based TF-IDF procedure." arXiv preprint arXiv:2203.05794 (2022)) in the case of the tf-idf method and in Top2Vec for the centroid-similarity method (Angelov, Dimo.
 "Top2vec: Distributed representations of topics." arXiv preprint arXiv:2008.09470 (2020)).